clowdr-app/clowdr/README.md

 BCP: The first time through, I had no idea what the third row meant.
 The second time, I was a little less confused, but the comment is still pretty opaque; it would be nicer to spell out the steps.
-(I see there is some more information involving ngrok below; is that what I need here?
-But the command is different.)
+(There is more information involving ngrok below, but it seems out of order, and anyway those instructions have been updated; this seems out of date.)

 You can optionally use `HASURA_ADMIN_SECRET_LOCAL` and `HASURA_URL_LOCAL` in addition to the non-local versions to have user records pushed to both